Defining Schemas

 For example, Accessories is a parent node with Sunglasses and Watches as its branch nodes.
 An attribute Brand is common to both Watches and Sunglasses and should exist in all the child nodes as well.
 Thus, while defining a schema for Accessories, we can set the Auto Cascade option for the attribute Brand as shown below.

-After a schema attribute is added, the attribute Brand is indicated by a downward arrow icon in purple color
+After a schema attribute is added, the attribute Brand is indicated by a downward arrow icon in purple color as shown below, indicating that this schema attribute is now inherited by all nodes under the parent node.

-Also, the child nodes will automatically inherit the schema attribute Brand and it is indicated by an upward arrow icon in green color
+Also, the child nodes will automatically inherit the schema attribute Brand and it is indicated by an upward arrow icon in green coloras shown below which means these are inherited attributes.

 Following are some important pointers with respect to inherited schemas:

-All the child nodes that have inherited schemas will function like any other schemas.
+• All the child nodes that have inherited schemas will function like any other schemas.
 If the Auto Cascade option is cleared from the parent schema, the inherited schemas will not be deleted.
 In this case, the schema attribute Brand will continue to exist in Sunglasses and Watches node.

-You can edit schemas in the child node and change any attribute value.
+• You can edit schemas in the child node and change any attribute value.
 However, if the parent node has Auto Cascade enabled and any changes are made in the schema, the changes will automatically overwrite changes made in the inherited schemas.

-An inherited schema definition can be configured to be inherited from only one parent schema, where this parent may be any node in the upper hierarchy of the taxonomy structure.
+• An inherited schema definition can be configured to be inherited from only one parent schema, where this parent may be any node in the upper hierarchy of the taxonomy structure.
 So, it is not allowed for a mid-level parent to also be configured to inherit down.

 For example, the nodes Sunglasses and Watches have child nodes Rectangular and Analog respectively.
 Accessories is the parent node within which all these nodes exist.
 If node Accessories has a schema attribute (Brand) which is configured to be auto inherited, the nodes Sunglasses and Watches as well as all nodes within this (Rectangular and Analog) will inherit the schema attribute Brand.
 Now, you cannot configure the same schemas in the nodes Sunglasses and Watches to be inherited as it is already an inherited schema.
 The Auto Cascade option will be disabled for nodes Sunglasses and Watches for the attribute Brand.
 Only, if you clear the Auto Cascade option from the schema attribute Brand in Accessories node, you can configure the schemas in the nodes Sunglasses and Watches to be inherited further.